 Autumn in Atlanta has always been my favorite time of year.
 From the cool, crisp weather to the rich hues of the changing leaves, there’s something magical about these months before the craziness of the holidays holds sway over everyone.

-In recent years my lady and I have been doing a lot more traveling at this time of year, which only serves to make us appreciate the beauty of autumn in Georgia all the more.
+In recent years our family has been doing a lot more traveling at this time of year, which only serves to make us appreciate the beauty of autumn in Atlanta all the more.
 Whether we’re taking our pontoon boat out on Lake Allatoona for a sunset barbecue, listening to live bluegrass music on the public square in Dahlonega, or simply taking our dog for a hike near our home at Rope Mill Park, we always seem to spend a lot more time outdoors in October and November.

 Stone Mountain Park, Hwy 78 • 770-498-5633